mmkar5/Missing_Residue_Finder_fromPDB/README.md

 ## Description for Missing_Residue_Sequence

 The program **Missing_Residue_Sequence.py** takes the same kind of inputs as **Missing_Residue_Sequence.py**.
 It outputs the protein sequence, in the given file in a fasta format, where the missing residues in the protein sequence are in lower case, while the rest is in upper case.
 First, the identifier is given as >pdb_chain, then the next line contains the sequence and so on.
+If -unique is used, then chains having same sequence as well as missing residue information are removed and such chain names are concatenated.

 If no ouput filepath (or filename) is provided, then uses default "output.fasta" as output file.
 If the output file already exists, then the program will exit, indicating "Given output file already exists!", preventing any overwriting on an existing file.
 By default all files will be downloaded to "temp_files" folder in current working directory.